aerosonicdb/AeroSonicDB-YPAD0523/README.md

 Clone this repository and enter it. git clone https://github.com/aerosonicdb/AeroSonicDB-YPAD0523.git

-2. ### Download dataset and install environment
+2. ### Install environment
-Run "setup.py" to download the dataset, setup environment, then open the "AeroSonicDB GetStarted" jupyter notebook.
+Run "setup.py" to setup the environment, then run the "AeroSonicDB GetStarted" jupyter notebook to download the dataset.

-Alternatively, if you only want to download the dataset - just run the "download_dataset.py"
+Alternatively, if you only want to download the dataset - simply import aerosonicdb.data then invoke aerosonicdb.data.download()